fsvreddit/bot-bouncer/README.md

-# bot-defender
-A Dev Platform rewrite of BotDefense
+A Dev Platform rewrite of BotDefense.